 \section{Discussion}

-The motivation for the development of Riemannian denoising score matching (R-DSM) for molecular structure prediction was driven by the need for more accurate molecular structures in DSM-based prediction and generation.
-We first considered what constitutes an accurate molecular structure.
-Accurate in what sense?
-Our conclusion was that accuracy should be defined in terms of energy.
-Our approach focused on ensuring accuracy in terms of energy, recognizing that traditional metric like RMSD do not effectively capture the energetic nuances essential to achieving chemical accuracy.
-To address this, we employed a physics-informed Riemannian space for the noising/denoising process, which showed a strong correlation between spatial distance and energy differences.
+The development of a Riemannian denoising model (R-DM) was motivated by the need for a model with the so-called chemical accuracy for molecular modeling.
+We first considered what constitutes an accurate molecular structure; accurate in what sense?
+Our answer was that the accuracy should be assessed in terms of energy.
+We recognized that conventional metrics like RMSD do not effectively capture energetic changes essential to achieving the chemical accuracy.
+To address this, we proposed a physics-informed Riemannian space for the noising/denoising process, ensuring a strong correlation between spatial distance and energy variation.

-To utilize DSM and R-DSM as optimizers, we reformulated the neural network from a score function to a time-independent form.
-This approach allows the models to be applied during the inference stage regardless of the predefined noise scheduling and the type of initial structure, making them well-suited for optimization tasks.
-Consequently, R-DSM has shown consistent improvements in refinement across various types of initial structures in benchmarks with the GEOM-QM9.

-Our findings demonstrate that R-DSM can accurately predict equilibrium molecular structures and significantly enhance energy accuracy.
-Notably, these improvements were achieved without extensive hyperparameter optimization, as we reused hyperparameters from previous the QM9 task for the GEOM-QM9 benchmark.
-This suggests that further performance gains are possible with additional effort in hyperparameter tuning.
-Additionally, further advancements could be achieved by optimizing the $q$-coordinates or Riemannian metric.
-However, a current limitation of R-DSM is its dependency on an appropriate initial geometry, which restricts its standalone applicability.
-Future research will aim to mitigate this dependency, enhancing the method's robustness and utility for a wider range of molecular modeling tasks.